Towards quantum advantage via topological data analysis: Possibilities and challenges for implementations

-Unfortunately, this argument cannot be as readily applied to Betti number estimation, as noise in the data does not corresponds to small perturbations of the simulated matrix (i.e., the combinatorial Laplacian), but rather to a completely different matrix altogether.
+Unfortunately, this argument cannot be as readily applied to Betti number estimation, as noise in the data does not correspond to small perturbations of the simulated matrix (i.e., the combinatorial Laplacian), but rather to a completely different matrix altogether.
 In turn, small perturbations of the simulated matrix do not corresponds to any meaningful perturbation of the input data.
 However, we can still identify certain robust features by considering what perturbations of the combinatorial Laplacian entail for the final output, i.e., the low-lying spectral density.
 Specifically, if the combinatorial Laplacian is perturbed by a small enough matrix (e.g., in terms of operator norm or rank), then the low-lying spectral density remains largely unchanged as such perturbations will not push the low-lying eigenvalues above the threshold.
-These settings are often studied in the field of perturbation theory~\cite{kato:perturbation, bhatia:perturbation}, which allows us to make these arguments completely formal.
-In addition, as a random matrix is likely of full rank~\cite{feng:rank}, the perturbed combinatorial Laplacian is also likely of full rank, showing that in the noisy setting we should focus on approximate Betti number estimation methods, as opposed to exact ones.
-Furthermore, there has already been some work done verifying the robustness of the quantum algorithm for Betti number estimation experimentally~\cite{huang:demonstration}.
+These settings are often studied in the field of perturbation theory~\cite{kato:perturbation}, which would allow us to make these arguments completely formal.
+Moreover, as a random matrix is likely of full rank~\cite{feng:rank}, the perturbed combinatorial Laplacian is also likely of full rank, indicating that in the noisy setting we should focus on approximate Betti number estimation methods, as opposed to exact ones.
+Finally, there has been work verifying the robustness of the quantum algorithm for Betti number estimation in an experimental setting~\cite{huang:demonstration}.